 Stay in Envigado or Sabaneta for: an escape from the bustle of the city

-So where to stay in Medellin’s southernmost recommended areas?
+And where are the best places to stay in Medellin’s southernmost recommended areas?

-For backpackers: There aren’t any hostels down here, but there are still cheap places to stay, such as this private bedroom in a lovely flat.
+For backpackers: There aren’t any hostels down here, but there are still cheap places to stay, such as this Sabaneta loft.

-For glam-packers: I mean, this modern duplex apartment looks like it’s straight out of an interior design magazine, don’t you think?
+For glam-packers: I mean, Rústic-House looks like it’s straight out of a boho-living magazine, don’t you think?
 It’s very beautifully priced, too.

 For honeymooners: Get right out into the romantic Envigado countryside in Casa Raices, an eco-cabin hotel.